NEU-ABLE-LAB/NEU_RC_HELLO/README.md

 Git(hub) on Discovery
 =====================
 Git software is available on all Discovery notes.
-However, since only the login nodes have access to the Internet you can only push/pull to a remote repo on the login nodes (e.g. `login.discovery.neu.edu`) and the xfer nodes (e.g. `xfer-00.discovery.neu.edu`).
+However, since only the login nodes have access to the Internet, you can only push/pull to a remote repo on the login nodes (e.g. `login.discovery.neu.edu`) and the xfer nodes (e.g. `xfer-00.discovery.neu.edu`).

 HTTPS
 -----